rkoshak/sensorReporter/gpio/README.md

 ## `gpio.rpi_gpio.RpiGpioSensor`

 A Sensor that can behave as either a Polling Sensor or a Background Sensor that reports the HIGH/LOW status of a GPIO pin.
+Additionally the Sensor can detect toggle events and report the time of the event to different locations depending on the event duration.

 ### Dependencies